JADE-V-V/JADE/README.md

 Check [JADE official documentation](https://jade-a-nuclear-data-libraries-vv-tool.readthedocs.io/en/latest/) for more detailed information on how to use the tool.

-For additional information contact: d.laghi@nier.it
+For additional information contact: davide.laghi01@gmail.com

 ## Requirements
 - Windows operative system (Linux or MacOS compatibility has not been tested);